-For RedCap UE in HD-FDD mode, if a paging occasion overlaps with CG-SDT transmission then the UE shall monitor the paging during the paging occasion.
+For RedCap UE in HD-FDD mode, if all paging occasions within a modification period overlap with CG-SDT transmission then the UE shall monitor the paging during at least one paging occasion.
 In this case the UE is allowed to drop the CG-SDT transmission.